rgonzalezp/sfmunera10.github.io/README.md

 1. Fork or clone the repository
 2. Install npm
 3. Add npm's quick server through: npm install http-server
-4. Go to project directory in npm and use http-server command in the terminal to deploy it (Check for the ip given in the terminal)
+4. Go to project directory in npm and use http-server command in the terminal to launch it (Check for the ip given in the terminal)

 ### Authors:
 Santiago Felipe Múnera Dávila